charleseff/css_js_tree/README.md

  CssJsTree
 =======
 CssJsTree is a Rails plugin to allow automatic loading of css and/or javascript files using the same hierarchical structure as your controllers and views for better modularity and separation of concerns.
+Intended for Rails 3.0 or lower.

+(9-18-11) note: CssJsTree has become abondonware, until or unless I can reassess how it might fit into Rails 3.1.

 ## What does it do exactly?
 Say you have controller `Admin::User::CommentsController`, which has action `show` and you have the following files under your `public/stylesheets` folder: